aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-mobi/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLAM to MOBI?</h2>

+XLAM is an Excel Add-in file format which is used to store macros, user forms, and other related items.
+It is a Microsoft Office Open XML format and is used to store Excel documents.
+MOBI is a popular ebook format which is used to store ebooks and other digital publications.
+It is a proprietary format developed by Mobipocket and is used by many ebook readers.
+Converting XLAM to MOBI can help to make the content more accessible and readable on various devices.

+<h2>How Aspose.Total helps for XLAM to MOBI Conversion?</h2>
-For a Python developer, who is trying to add a XLAM to MOBI conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and MOBI files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can help to automate the conversion process from XLAM to MOBI.
+It is a full package of various APIs dealing different formats including XLAM and MOBI files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLAM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel documents.
+It can be used to create, read, edit, and convert Excel documents.
+It also provides features to work with charts, pivot tables, and shapes.
+The Aspose.Words for Python via .NET API provides features to work with Word documents.
+It can be used to create, read, edit, and convert Word documents.
+It also provides features to work with tables, lists, and formatting.

+The Aspose.Total for Python via .NET API is a great tool for Python developers who are looking to add a XLAM to MOBI conversion feature within their application.
+It provides a comprehensive package of various APIs which can help to automate the conversion process from XLAM to MOBI.
+It is easy to use and provides a wide range of features to work with Excel and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}